Hawksburn railway station: Platforms and services

 Hawksburn has two side platforms and one island platform with four faces.
 The station is currently served by the Frankston line—a service on the metropolitan rail network.
-The Frankston line runs from Frankston station south east of Melbourne, joining the Cranbourne and Pakenham lines at Caulfield station before continuing onto the Werribee or Williamstown lines via Flinders Street station.
+The Frankston line runs from Frankston station southeast of Melbourne, joining the Cranbourne and Pakenham lines at Caulfield station before continuing onto Flinders Street station via the City Loop.
 Despite the Pakenham and Cranbourne lines operating through the station, these services no longer stop at the station due to low station patronage, instead running express through the station.
+However Pakenham and Cranbourne trains used to be the only trains that stopped here during off peak.